blntrsz/platform/README.md

 Upcoming features:

+- [ ] conditional build when subdirectory changed
 - [ ] Post comment on PR with API + Frontend endpoints
 - [ ] Kysely query builder with RDS on cloud and SQLite for testing
 - [ ] AsyncAPI with EventBridge